Isabel Hardwich: Early life and education

 Isabel Helen Cox was born on 19 September 1919 at Streatham, London.
 She attended Furzedown Primary School and Streatham Secondary School (both London County Council schools).
-She was accepted into Newnham College, Cambridge, to read for the Natural Sciences Tripos, where she specialised in physics, studying there from 1938 to 1941.
+She was accepted into Newnham College, Cambridge, to read the Natural Science Tripos, where she specialised in physics, studying there from 1938 to 1941.
 In 1941, she joined Metropolitan-Vickers Electrical Company Ltd (Metropolitan-Vickers), Stretford, Manchester, completing an initial two-year college-apprenticeship course in engineering.
 In 1942, she joined the Institution of Electrical Engineers (IEE, now the Institution of Engineering and Technology) as an associate member.
 In 1945, she received her MA from Newnham, and on 23 February 1945, she was elected to a fellowship of the Physical Society of London, now the Institute of Physics, transferring from student membership.
 In the same year, she married John Norman Hardwich, who at the time, was working as an engineer in the High Voltage Research Laboratory at Metropolitan-Vickers.
 He was an associate and supporter of the Women's Engineering Society, and he shared the burden of running the home to allow Isabel to continue working at Metropolitan-Vickers.